 Sure, there’s plenty of opportunity to take in bits and pieces of her exquisite scenery with ground touring.
 But much in the same way that looking at individual pixels to get an idea of a grand image is rather unsatisfying, conquering the Mother City on land just doesn’t compare to drinking in the whole of her brilliance from the heavens above.

 And while there are a handful of operators that take passengers up, up and away, we recommend booking with long-time locally reputed company NAC.

-The established operator is backed by South Africa’s first commercial aviation company and boasts a 100% accident- and incident-free record.
-More importantly though, it offers two entry level flights that treat riders to spectacular views of glorious Cape Town, including vistas that feature Table Mountain, the V&A Waterfront, Lion’s Head and so much more.
+The established operator is backed by South Africa’s first commercial aviation company and boasts a 100% accident-free record.
+More importantly though, it offers two entry-level flights that treat riders to spectacular views of glorious Cape Town, including vistas that feature Table Mountain, the V&A Waterfront, Lion’s Head and so much more.

 The Hopper flight is the most affordable and the shortest of NAC’s scenic tours, offering time- or budget-pressed passengers a stunning snapshot of the Mother City and her most immediate surrounds.
 The helicopter takes off from the V&A Waterfront and whisks riders 2500 feet (760 metres) into the air, along the Atlantic Seaboard coast to the hulking Twelve Apostles mountain range and back again.